 ABOUT US

-Charitable Organization.
-B.N.: 892020884RR0001.
-Registration Date: 1995 April 01. $350K+/year, partially funded by Ontario Health Ministry, Canada.
-10+ working Board Directors, 4+ staff, 4+ contracted outsources, 10+ Key Volunteer Leads, 30+ placements/year, 48+ key team players/year, 100+ trainees/volunteers in several locations, average of 3,500 clients/year.
-Population served and geographic area of operation: Nipissing District – 144,000 residents, 15,313 km2.
-Parry Sound District – 42,162 residents, 9,322.80 km2.
-Total of 24.6 Km2, 186,000 residents.
+$300K+/year, partially funded by the NE LHIN, the financial arm of the Ministry of Health and Long-Term Care in Ontario, Canada.
+10+ working Board Directors, 4+ staff, 4+ contracted outsources, 10+ Key Volunteer Leads, 20+ placements/year, 48+ key team players/year, 100+ trainees/volunteers in several locations, average of 2,500 clients/year.
+Nipissing District: 144,000 people, 15,313 km2.
+Parry Sound District: 42,162 people, 9,322.80 km2.

-The Near North Palliative Care Network would like to acknowledge that the land on which we gather is the traditional territory of the Anishinaabe of Nipissing First Nation on lands covered by the Robinson-Huron Treaty territory
+The Near North Palliative Care Network would like to acknowledge that the land on which we gather is the traditional territory of the Anishinaabe of Nipissing First Nation on lands covered by the Robinson-Huron Treaty territory.

 OUR MISSION